Don’t Take a Chance as Experience Shows OSB & Chipboard No Good for Garden Buildings

-The garden shed or summerhouse is key to this because even on a wet day the peace and quiet can help that little germ of inspiration to flourish.
+The garden shed, summerhouse or garden office are key to this because even on a wet day the peace and quiet can help that little germ of inspiration to flourish.
 Clearly, the value of the garden shed is of great value to the UK and even more so during this period of negative feeling and struggling economy.

 I started my garden shed business in 1979, before Margaret Thatcher came to power, in my garden.
 I was looking for ideas on what to do with my life and decided to see what was required to build a garden shed.
 After doing a great deal of homework I scraped together the money to buy the materials and set about building my shed.
 It took me a little while to build the sides nailing them together by hand and the floor and roof I made using chipboard, which SEEMED like a good idea at the time.